 24. Strategic environmental assessment is only likely to be systematically applied in the presence of formal (for example, legal) requirements.
 Assessment of impacts requires environmental, including health, objectives and criteria.
 Frequently, sector or administration specific objectives are provided and defined in legislation and by supporting guidance.
 While often relevant, such objectives may only reflect narrow health responsibilities.
 A review in the light of the requirements set out by the Protocol is therefore necessary.

-25. The way strategic environmental assessment is applied may also be associated with country- or region-specific and sectoral requirements and traditions.
+25. The way strategic environmental assessment is applied may also be associated with country- or region-specific requirements and traditions.
 For example, the way spatial plans are approached usually differs from transport programmes and these differences are the starting point for designing situation-specific strategic environmental assessments.
-Health will need to adapt to the different sectoral practices.
+The assessment of impacts on human health in terms of priorities and methods will need to adapt to the different sectoral determinants.
 For example, transport affects health through emissions to air.
 Relevant key health issues for transport programmes are therefore likely to be respiratory and cardiovascular health from emissions.
 Furthermore, locational choices in regional (spatial/land use) plans can influence distances travelled and the choice of transport mode.
 Relevant key health issues in spatial plans are therefore likely to be associated with physical activity and, for example, obesity from modal choice.

 26. According to the Resource Manual, good practice strategic environmental assessment is carried out with “fairness, impartiality and balance”.
-However, fairness, impartiality and balance are unlikely to be achieved in situations where one or several stakeholders dominate the development of a plan or programme and the associated strategic environmental assessment.
-This means approaching the integration of substantive issues with caution.
-Powerful interests may override environmental, including health, issues that strategic environmental assessment aims to protect.
+However, fairness, impartiality and balance are hard to be achieved in situations where one or several stakeholders dominate the development of a plan or programme and the associated strategic environmental assessment.
+This means approaching the integration of substantive issues with caution and taking in account different priorities.

-27. In many countries, different administrative levels (national, regional and local) are allocated specific decision-making tasks.
-This may mean that specific alternatives are assessed at a specific administrative level.
+27. In many countries, different administrative levels (national, regional and local) are allocated specific decision-making tasks and responsibilities.
+This may mean that specific alternatives need to be assessed at a appropriate administrative level.
 For example, comprehensive network level plans and their strategic environmental assessments might only be conducted by national administrations, with regional and local administrations focusing on, for example, transport corridors.

 III.
 Strategic environmental assessment and health in practice